hitokiri-mata/katacoda-courses/kubernetes-applications/helm/step4-observe.md

 Use the _get_ command to find out what was deployed.

-`kubectl get deployments,pods,services`{{execute}}
+`watch kubectl get deployments,pods,services`{{execute}}

 The Pod will be in a pending state while the container image is downloaded and until a Persistent Volume is available.

 `kubectl apply -f pv.yaml`{{execute}}